Matteo Bandello: English translations of novellas

 The only nearly complete translation of Bandello's tales into English is "The novels of Matteo Bandello", translated by John Payne in 6 volumes, 1890.
-This edition is separated into 4 parts, containing 51, 43, 51, and 21 stories, respectively, for a total of 166, minus two (part 2, story 35 and part 4, story 6), omitted because of their being almost identical to those of Marguerite de Navarre's Heptameron (stories 30 and 17), respectively, though keeping Bandello's dedicatory preface.
+This edition is separated into 4 parts, containing 51, 43, 51, and 21 stories, respectively, for a total of 166, minus two (part 2, story 35 and part 4, story 6), omitted because of their being almost identical to those of Marguerite de Navarre's Heptaméron (stories 30 and 17, respectively), though keeping Bandello's dedicatory preface.

-There is a second book of Bandello in an English translation by Percy Pinkerton and containing twelve tales.
-This translation uses a more modern mode of expression.
+There is a second book of Bandello in an English translation (1892) by Percy Edward Pinkerton and containing twelve tales.
+This translation uses more modern modes of expression than Payne's translation.

+In 2023 Michael Curtotti published a translation of Bandello’s Romeo and Juliet story into modern English: Romeo and Juliet: A New English Translation.
+There is critical apparatus on the similarities between Bandello’s and Shakespeare’s versions; and Bandello’s text is divided into paragraphs for ease of comparison with the translation on facing pages.